Wall Street Pummels Radian Group Inc. (RDN) After Recent Earnings Report

-Radian Group Inc. (NYSE:RDN) went up by 2.66% from its latest closing price compared to the recent 1-year high of $25.89.
-The company’s stock price has collected 1.95% of gains in the last five trading sessions.
-Press Release reported on 01/07/21 that Radian Releases Monthly Operating Statistics for December 2020
+Radian Group Inc. (NYSE:RDN) went down by -1.32% from its latest closing price compared to the recent 1-year high of $25.89.
+The company’s stock price has collected 2.31% of gains in the last five trading sessions.
+Press Release reported on 01/15/21 that Radian to Webcast Fourth Quarter Conference Call

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.